After people voted between six beautiful old trees in Belgium, the Tree of the Year 2020 is the Four-Trunked Chestnut in Ypres

 And there’s a multitude of very practical reasons to admire, revere and preserve trees.
 Trees produce oxygen, reduce carbon dioxide and absorb atmospheric pollution.
 Trees clean the soil by absorbing dangerous chemicals and other pollutants that have entered the soil.
 They muffle urban noise and reduce noise pollution.
 Trees reduce flash flooding, provide shade and cooling, act as windbreaks, and fight soil erosion.
 And I haven’t even started on the huge benefits for wildlife in terms of food and habitat.

 But back to the competition.
 Candidate trees were submitted by the general public, and on 1 September the jury announced the six provincial winners.
-You can now vote for your favourite Belgian tree.
-The winner will be announced on 15 October.
+Voting then took place to vote for the Belgian Tree of the Year.
+On 15 October the winner was announced.
+And it is (DRUM ROLL):

 DE VIERSTAMMIGE KASTANJE: THE CHESTNUT WITH FOUR TRUNKS

-Representing West Flanders is this Ypres survivor of two world wars.
-This imposing chestnut tree was planted around 1860, when the military fortress in Ypres was transformed into a public park.
+The winner represents West Flanders and is the survivor of two world wars.
+This imposing chestnut tree was planted in Ypres around 1860, when the military fortress in Ypres was transformed into a public park.
 Along with the rest of Ypres, the chestnut suffered heavily during the First World War.
 Yet amazingly the stump remained alive.
 From the stump, four new trunks spontaneously arose.
 The tree was allowed to remain in its place, where it now flanks the Menin Gate, which was inaugurated in 1927.
 The four side trunks were also spared during the Second World War, when Ypres residents were forced to cut down many trees for firewood.
 With a trunk of 9.1 metres in circumference, this chestnut tree perfectly symbolizes the survival of Ypres.

 DE YMERIAPLATAAN: THE YMERIA PLANE